-If there is a change in the data presentation (publishing of a new indicator - sector, instrument, other), the historical time series is revised starting from the moment of introduction of the new indicator, if appropriate.
+Historical time series data is revised from the moment of occurrence of the event that led to change in data, or if inapplicable, for as long as possible period of time.
+If there is a change in the presentation of data (publication of a new indicator - sector, instrument, etc.), the historical time series is revised starting from the moment of introducing the new indicator, if appropriate conditions exist.